DeepRegNet/DeepReg/README.md

 of the core functionality are already accessible._

-DeepReg **extends and simplifies workflows for medical imaging researchers** working in Tensorflow 2, and can be easily installed and used across multiple platforms for **rapid deployment of deep-learning algorithms**.
+DeepReg **extends and simplifies workflows for medical imaging researchers** working in TensorFlow 2, and can be easily installed and used across multiple platforms for **rapid deployment of deep-learning algorithms**.

 DeepReg is designed to be used with **minimal programming or scripting**, owing to its